ashlynmo/Interactive-World-Map/README.md

 Throughout your career in software engineering, you will be asked to enhance website functionality using JavaScript programming in conjunction with existing frameworks, assets, and web content.
 For this assessment, you will enhance a website using the Angular JavaScript framework and an application programming interface (API) by creating a visual interface for a scalable vector graphics (SVG) map.

 ### Scenario
-On a previous project, your supervisor asked you to build a website with several pages related to a geographic area in the United States.
-Now your supervisor wants you to expand on this site and provide a website that provides information on each country in the world.

 Your task is to present a map of the world in an SVG format so that each country is highlighted upon a mouse event.
 Then you will convert the SVG map into an interactive Angular component and connect the application to an API service to provide the country information.

 ### Requirements